 - Market conditions in China (competition, regulation, demand).

-- Adjustments necessary to improve comparability.
+- Necessary adjustments to improve comparability.

 - Choice of data sources (bases such as Wind, Osiris, or local).

-A solid justification helps avoid subsequent adjustments by the tax administration.
+Solid support avoids subsequent adjustments by the tax administration.

-f) Financial Analysis and Margins
+F) Financial Analysis and Margins

 - Document adjustments applied for accounting, geographical, or functional differences.